RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experimental Details

 \subsection{Supplementary Results for Investigation of the Lottery Ticket Hypothesis}

 We provide additional experiments with TD3 for investigation of the lottery ticket hypothesis (LTH) in the other three environments, including HalfCheetah-v3, Hopper-v3, and Walker2d-v3.
-As shown in Figure \ref{appendix_LTH}, winning tickets fail to achieve the same performance as the dynamic topology in the reinforcement learning setting, while they almost perform well similarly in the behavior cloning setting.
+As shown in Figure~\ref{appendix_LTH}, winning tickets fail to achieve the same performance as the dynamic topology in the reinforcement learning setting, while they all perform well under behavior cloning.
 This shows the necessity for reinforcement learning to adjust the network structure during the training process.